Christopher Goodwin was in his senior year of high school when he began falling out of love with the sport that had come to define him.

-Returning to Uniondale from a stay with his mother in Durham, North Carolina, Goodwin reconnected with an old friend — Aaron Walker.
+Returning to Uniondale from a stay with his mother in Durham, North Carolina, Goodwin reconnected with an old friend.

-He grew up playing basketball with Walker at Benjamin N. Cardozo High School in Bayside, Queens.
-Walker’s troubled home life would eventually force him to drop out.
+They grew up playing basketball together at Benjamin N. Cardozo High School in Bayside, Queens.
+His friend’s troubled home life would eventually force him to drop out.

 In March of 2019, Goodwin posted the music video to his song “Mind Game” from his first mixtape, GEM$ EP.
-Walker reached out to him on Instagram in disbelief at Goodwin’s raw ability as an artist and MC.
+The friend reached out to him on Instagram in disbelief at Goodwin’s raw ability as an artist and MC.
 A week later, they got together to catch up and wound up talking about music.
-Walker produced beats and offered his services for a collaboration.
-“We can really cook together and make everything from scratch in your basement,” Walker said.
+He produced beats and offered his services for a collaboration.
+“We can really cook together and make everything from scratch in your basement,” he said.

 They spent the following three weeks brainstorming ideas and creating music.

-Matters came to a head when Goodwin and Walker had an argument about Goodwin’s girlfriend’s presence during recording sessions.
-Walker accused Goodwin of trying to show him up and make him feel like less of a man.
+Matters came to a head when Goodwin and his friend had an argument about Goodwin’s girlfriend’s presence during recording sessions.
+He accused Goodwin of trying to show him up and make him feel like less of a man.
 Goodwin called the collaboration off, and they officially separated.
-Walker disappeared with the mixtape on his laptop.
+His friend disappeared with the mixtape on his laptop.

 Goodwin reached out to him, asking for the files — he planned on finishing and releasing it himself.
-In an angry rebuttal, Walker told him that he sold the laptop with the beats still on it.
+In an angry rebuttal, he told Goodwin that he sold the laptop with the beats still on it.
 He didn’t even save them on a thumb drive.
 “I needed bread,” he said.